Paula Manzetti @paulam_35

 You must make monthly payments of to pay off your credit card balance of in .
 Your total interest cost will be .
 This assumes you do not make any additional charges during this period.

 To save more money consider the following payment options:

-Charge your upcoming purchases to one of the following recommended credit cards and save money.
+Charge your upcoming purchases to one of the following recommended credit cards and save money on interest.

-Transfer your existing credit card debt to one of the following credit cards and save money.
+Transfer your existing credit card debt to one of the following credit cards and save money on interest.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.

 |Percentile||City||Median Credit-Card Debt||Cost to Pay off||Months Until Payoff|

 I recently applied and was approved for a credit card which I would like to use as a tool for rebuilding my credit.
 What tips can you provide to help me get my score up?

 Is it better with my tax refund to pay off one bill in full or should I pay extra on all bills?
 Which would help my credit score?